dozzie/plotarrd/README.md

 `{number}{unit}`, where `{unit}` can be `minute`, `hour`, `day`, `week`, `month` or `year` (of course, it's not limited to those).

+All editing resides under `.../edit/*` path (`http://example.net/plotarrd/edit/` with our current convention for examples), so even though Plotarrd doesn't provide any access control, it should be fairly easy to add one with HTTP server.

 Parametrized graphs
 -------------------